ebruchez/ebruchez.github.io/_posts/2023-05-10-televideo-912-terminal-1.md

 So the terminal has 256 bytes of SRAM *for the program*, with 64 bytes of internal RAM as well in the 8035, for a total of 320 bytes of RAM.
 That's not much to work with!

+*UPDATE 2023-05-12:* The ROMs have marking that could be dates:

+- the PCB itself says © 1978 next to each of the two main ROMs
+- ROM 13: "7849" which could be week 49 of 1978 (so December 1978)
+- ROM A49: "7913" which could be week 13 of 1979 (late March 1979)
+- ROM A50: "7908" which could be week 8 of 1979 (February 1979)

-UPDATE 2023-05-11: In addition, there are 4 × TMS4045 chips, mounted on sockets, for a total of 2 KB of SRAM for the display.
+*UPDATE 2023-05-11:* In addition, there are 4 × TMS4045 chips, mounted on sockets, for a total of 2 KB of SRAM for the display.
 This makes sense as 80 columns × 24 lines = 1920 characters, or just short of 2 KB.
 Another optional bank of 4 chips is available, but unpopulated on this board.
 This can add support for a second page, per the documentation.

 The rest of the chips consists mainly of 7400-series TTL chips.
 In the 1978 Computerworld article announcing the terminal, there was a claim that the terminal used "one-third the number of integrated circuit components of comparable terminals."
 How many ICs were present in the VT100, for example?